algosup/2022-2023-project-2-factory-display-Project-1-group/documents/Technical_Specifications.md

 What are some of the tradeoffs between personalization and privacy in the solution? --> The solution follow local laws and legal policies on data privacy.
 The solution protect users’ data privacy.
-The tradeoffs between personalization and privacy in the solution are :
+The tradeoffs between personalization and privacy in the solution are:
 - Nothing for the moment.

 ### 3.6 Regional considerations